 Tyson Research Center Staff

 Kim oversees all Tyson operations, including planning and facilitating use of Tyson for research, education, and outreach.
-Her research focuses on landscape effects on meta-community composition and dynamics, species range limits, and the spread of invasive species and disease.
+She also leads a research program that focuses of the effects of human perturbations to ecological and evolutionary processes on disease vectors and their pathogens.
 Website

 Solny develops, coordinates, and conducts research to support and expand long-term environmental research at Tyson.
 Solny’s research interests include tick-borne disease ecology, urban wildlife ecology, and human impacts on zoonotic disease systems.